At some point, as a necessary part of your dog’s basic grooming routine, you’ll need to know how to clean a dogs ears at home.

 When not to clean a dog’s ears

-While ear cleaning should be a regular part of your dog’s grooming routine, there are times when you shouldn’t attempt to wash your dog’s ears.
+While cleaning your dog’s ears should be a regular part of your dog’s grooming routine, there are times when you shouldn’t attempt it.

-Keeping your dog’s ears free of dirt and debris is a preventative measure against infection.
-But if your dog already has an infection trying to solve it by cleaning your dog’s ears can make the situation worse.
+Keeping your dog’s ears free of dirt and debris is a preventative measure against ear infection.
+But if your dog already has an infection trying to solve it by ear cleaning can make the situation worse.

 So if you notice any of the following symptoms, seek veterinarian advice;